gmhislop/caregiver-booking-system/README.md

 to_email: clickedUser.email, // change clickedUser.email to your own e-mail. clickedUser.email to automates the email put your own email here to test

-After that you can register
+1. Register
 ![](Screenshot 3.png)
-Login
+2. Login
 ![](Screenshot 2.png)
-View the match page and send a request.
+3. Send a request.
 ![](Screenshot.png)